BRIANA LEWIS

 • Video

 An energetic former Air Force Brat, Briana Lewis has always enjoyed music and performing and was always in a choir or band growing up.
 She began her flute studies at age ten with Debbie Blake and continued with other teachers and didn't stop playing.
-Diagnosed with ADHD as a child, this came as a relief to her Mom, thankful that her child stuck with something.
+Diagnosed with ADHD as a child, Briana's love of music came as a relief to her Mom, thankful that her child finally stuck with something.
 Along with regular band and private lessons, she also attended band camp (don't) and later joined the local Base chapel choir.
-She continued her flute studies with Dr. Tracy Doyle at Adams State University while partaking in various vocal and instrumental ensembles including the jazz choir, 68 West, and a woodwind trio where they played a lot of divertimenti and (secretly loved it.
+She continued her flute studies with Dr. Tracy Doyle at Adams State University while partaking in various vocal and instrumental ensembles including the jazz choir, 68 West, and a woodwind trio.
 She graduated Cum Laude in May of 2012 with a BA in Flute Performance.
 She was also inducted into Pi Kappa Lambda and officially became a member in May 2012.

 Post graduation, Briana sang and acted in Albuquerque's local musical theater scene while freelancing as a flutist.
 While working at the New Mexico Philharmonic as an administrative assistant, she also taught at the Phil's Young Musician Initiative program.
 As a teacher's assistant in the youth program, she was involved in the flute and choir classes and ran her own class of Outdoor Music Games which involved music and movement.
 She was also involved in the productions of 9 to 5: The Musical, The Producers, Shrek: The Musical, and Young Frankenstein: The Musical.

-In addition to her hefty performance and recording schedule, Briana commissioned a song for the Young Musician Initiative Program, the song first being performed and recorded by Berklee students and later performed by the YMI students and enjoyed by their families (proven by a cellphone video).
+In addition to her hefty performance and recording schedule, Briana commissioned and produced a song for the Young Musician Initiative Program, the song first being performed and recorded by Berklee students and later performed by the YMI students and enjoyed by their families (proven by a cellphone video).
 In early 2016, Briana performed in a musical production as Gary Coleman in Avenue Q at Chestnut Street Playhouse.
-Later on, she released her first EP 'Heritage' and was featured in the Songwriter September section on the Collectives Soundwaves website.
-Briana guested in the music video series Anielle and Friends in late 2016 and continued playing with the Motions Worship band into 2017.
+Later that year, she released her first EP 'Heritage' and was featured in the Songwriter September section on the Collectives Soundwaves website.

-Briana has now relocated to New York City where she teaches privately and is involved in various projects.
+Briana has relocated to New York City in 2017 and performs around the city.
 She made her unofficial NYC debut in the Gallery Players New Play Festival 2018 and her official NYC debut as ensemble in the opera 'The Story of Harriet Tubman' with Utopia Opera soon after.
-Be sure to check out her Rooftop video series and much more on her YouTube channel!
-Links are in the Video tab!
+Then performed a set at the 'Tuesdays at 9' event at Naked Angels NYC late 2019.
+Briana cut live session vinyls courtesy of Leestavall Sound Recordings in May 2022.
+She performed a solo show at Rockwood Music Hall in September of 2023.
+She won Best New Artist at the Wavy Awards in 2023 and was nominated for Best Song Production in 2024.
+She is currently working on her first full length album.
+Be sure to check out her newest single, Turquoise (Reimagined Edition), and much more on her YouTube channel!

 • Home